 Be involved in every part of the process

 Compared with other players in the Berlin ecosystem, we’re tiny.
 But since we’re able to focus and use the best tools efficiently, we’re getting stuff done despite being small.
 And you’ll be involved in every part of the process.
 You can plan, develop and deploy entire features from start to finish, including talking to beta clients, incorporating their feedback, and then writing the release notes when your creation goes live.
 It’s still teamwork and you don’t have to do it all on your own — but team sizes are rarely larger than 3.

 So your voice will be heard when we make product- and design decisions.
 In fact, quite often you will be that voice!
 We encourage every employee to propose feature ideas.

-We have some very demanding clients, so developing and supporting great features is not a walk in the park.
 Your work will probably go through multiple iterations before we launch it, and there will be plenty of discussions and prototypes before we’re happy.
-But once a feature is launched, and demanding clients such as Pinterest or Quiksilver just love it, then the hard work has truly paid off, and your name will be on it!
+But once a feature is launched, and demanding clients such as Reddit and Soundcloud just love it, then the hard work has truly paid off, and your name will be on it!

 Work for amazing clients

 Speaking of which: We work with some of the world’s top companies.
 We work with their representatives on a daily basis, get feedback from their UI experts, and discuss technical details with their IT team.
 We demo our new features to their HR staff, and help them if they have any questions.
 Learn what they say about Small Improvements on our Customers page.

 News from our blog